catalyst-fp7/documents/interoperability/interoperability.md

 Definition for common metrics will eventually be listed in an annex to this specification.

 ### Attention mediation
-The case of attention mediation deserves special mention, because it is expected that the end user will receive actual notifications by email, or in some user interface of a catalyst integrated platform.
+The case of attention mediation deserves special mention, because it is expected that the end user will receive actual notifications by email, or in some user interface of a Catalyst integrated platform.
 The actual text of this notification depends on information only the integrated platform can realistically generate:  URL where the user can/should take action, language the user speaks, context of the notification (summarizing the context, such as a description of the nodes), the user's real name and email address, etc.

 We will have a closed vocabulary (using SKOS or some other means) of attention mediation message identifiers, and another vocabulary of reasons while a given message is sent to a given user.
 A message will consist of a recipient (User), topic (a Generic Idea), mediation message, mediation reason, and possibly signal strength.